jeffep/raspi5-DHT22/README.md

 good data.

 The executable has -h for help.
-Default is to use 3.3v, ground, and PIN7 = GPIO4 for the DHT connections.
+Default is to use 3.3v, ground, and PIN7 = GPIO4 for the DHT connections (I used 1,6,7).
 I didn't have the recommended 4.7k Ohm resistor, but I had a 10k lying around so I used that and it worked.
 But I never used a resistor on the PICOs.

 ![image](https://github.com/user-attachments/assets/f5854292-9264-40d1-b415-f4fd901e9641)